Describly/therepository/readme.md

 use Illuminate\Contracts\Auth\MustVerifyEmail;
 use Illuminate\Foundation\Auth\User as Authenticatable;
 use Illuminate\Notifications\Notifiable;
-use TheNandan\TheRepository\Utilities\Contracts\HasRequestMapping;
+use TheNandan\TheRepository\Utilities\Contracts\TheRepositoryInterface;

-class User extends Authenticatable implements HasRequestMapping {
+class User extends Authenticatable implements TheRepositoryInterface {
     use Notifiable;